mahmoud-y/laravel-roles-abilities-tutorial/README.md

 # Authorization

-The authorization take place in `AuthServiceProvider`, where we use [Gate::before](https://laravel.com/docs/7.x/authorization#intercepting-gate-checks) method to intercept gate checks then we verify if the user is super or is granted the ability through any of his roles
+The authorization take place in `AuthServiceProvider`, where we use [Gate::before](https://laravel.com/docs/7.x/authorization#intercepting-gate-checks) method to intercept gate checks then we verify if the user is super or is granted the ability through any of his roles.

 ```php
 use Illuminate\Support\Facades\Gate;